AmasaDelano/dw-srd-offline/src/markdown/Class_Moves_Discussion.md

 ## Summon Monster

 The exact type of monster you get is up to the GM, based on your choices.
-If you want a non-reckless swimming creature you might get a water elemental, a 1d8 damage +2 Str creature might be a barbed devil.
+If you want a non-reckless swimming creature you might get a water elemental, a 1d8 damage +2 STR creature might be a barbed devil.
 Whatever the creature is you still get to play it.